Conditional Access

 Device Compliance Policies

-Any devices used by university employees that are not meeting minimum requirements, as defined in device's assigned compliance policy, will not be granted full access to University apps, systems and data.
-This includes devices, both university-owned and personal, that are not enrolled in Intune - a device administration platform designed to asses compliance and automate software provisioning and updates.
-This approach is known as conditional access, and is required in order to protect University systems and data from threats such as ransomware, viruses and other types of malware.
+Any devices used by university employees that do not meet the minimum requirements, as defined in the device's assigned compliance policy, will not be granted full access to University apps, systems and data.
+This includes devices, both university-owned and personal, that are not enrolled in Intune - a device administration platform designed to assess compliance and automate software provisioning and updates.
+This approach is known as conditional access and is required in order to protect University systems and data from threats such as ransomware, viruses and other types of malware.
 IT Services is currently running a pilot implementation of conditional access involving a limited number of users.
-The full implementation is expected to take place in Q4 or 2023.
+The full implementation is expected to take place in Q4 of 2023.

 Minimum requirements vary for different operating systems: